hikeventures/hikeventures.github.io/_posts/events/2017-04-24-Best-Petzl-Headlamps.markdown

 ---
-title: Petzl Headlamps - NAO+ and Reactik+ - OutDoor Show Review
+title: Petzl NAO+ and Reactik+ Review
 description: Our interview with Petzl about their latest headlamps.
 date: 2017-04-24 07:19:01
 category: articles